wp-plugins/jquery-archive-list-widget/readme.txt

 1. **only_sym_link**: only expand/collapse when clicking the bullet.
 1. **fx_in** ("", "slideDown", "fadeIn"): the jQuery effect to implement.

+So for example:
-So for example, '[jQuery Archive List month_format=number showpost=1 showcount=1 ex_sym=+ con_sym=- fx_in=fadeIn]' will show a widget with months as numbers, show posts under months and their count, the simbols are + and - and the effect is fadeIn.
+ '[jQuery Archive List month_format=number showpost=1 showcount=1 ex_sym=+ con_sym=- fx_in=fadeIn]'

+Will show a widget with months as numbers, show posts under months and their count, the simbols are + and - and the effect is fadeIn.
 You can check source code for more information.

 = How I contribute to this plugin? =